DNA-Evolutions/Angular-Demo-Application-Source/README.md

 ## General - DNA Demo Application

-The angular-demo application was generated with <a href="https://github.com/angular/angular-cli" target="_blank">Angular CLI version 17.0.3</a>.
+The angular-demo application was generated with <a href="https://github.com/angular/angular-cli" target="_blank">Angular CLI</a>.
 Further, we utilized <a href="https://github.com/OpenAPITools/openapi-generator" target="_blank">OpenApi Generator</a> to automatically create the required TypeScript models from the OpenApi definition provided from our Swagger endpoint of JOptTourOptimizer.

 <img src="https://dna-evolutions.com/wp-content/uploads/2020/11/how-to-video-prev.gif" width="450"
 title="DNA-Evolutions Demo Application Preview" alt="DNA-Evolutions Demo Application Preview">